steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 - [X] fromId (id: number)

 Use Camera in Viewer.
 Add generate method to IGeneratedFileModel.
 Refactor ComposerController.

 Can Hyper support ANSI sequences?

+How does AutoMapper handle an object graph during a PATCH ?

 What controls are (ultimately) present in Composer?
  - Model: models/?project=id